 And now the top of the activity feed displays the confirmation of restoring the collection.

-Postman Pro users can pipe the team’s activity feed to a communication channel of your choosing with the following integrations
+Postman Pro and Enterprise users can pipe the team’s activity feed to a communication channel of your choosing with the following integrations:

 The activity feed will become even more powerful in the near future.
-It’ll integrate with all our Postman Pro products → Mock Servers, Monitors, Documentation, and other features in the pipeline.
-We’re also going to soon add Tagging support.
-You’ll be able to tag collections at a point in time, allowing easier referencing and ability to rollback, while also allowing you set up Monitors and Documentation on tagged versions of the collection.
-These version control constructs will allow your team even more flexibility with your API code development within Postman Pro.
+It’ll integrate with all our Postman Pro and Enterprise products and other features in the pipeline.
+We’re going to soon add Tagging support.
+You’ll be able to tag collections at a point in time, allowing easier referencing and ability to rollback, while also allowing you to set up Monitors and Documentation on tagged versions of the collection.
+These version control constructs will allow your team even more flexibility with your API code development within Postman Pro or Enterprise.